-Multichain has full multisignature support [45].
-This can be exploited in our app in order to add two additional features.

-Firstly, multisignature wallets can allow the government to retract anyone's voting rights.
-If the government key is given the authority to sign transactions of all wallets, it can simply create a transaction to take away someone's voting token token and so his or her right to vote.
+The fact that MultiChain has multisignature support [57] is useful because it can add two additional features to our application.
+The first feature is that multisignature wallets can allow the government to withdraw anyone's voting rights.
+If the government key is given the authority to sign transactions of all wallets, it can simply create a transaction to take away someone's voting token and so his or her right to vote.
 This can be necessary when a person dies just before election day for example.

-A second application for multisignature wallets is about making the system less complicated for voters.
+A second additional feature of multisignature wallets which is useful for our application, is about making the system less complicated for voters.
 In the current implementation a ballot paper can only be claimed using the same document that the government sent the token to.
-In reality some people have multiple different documents, and they won't care which one they use to vote.
-Instead of making people remember which of their documents to bring, their token could be sent to a multisignature wallet that allows both documents of said person to sign a transaction to spend the token.
+In reality some people have multiple different documents, and they do not care which one they use to vote.
+Instead of making people remember which of their documents to bring, their token could be sent to a multisignature wallet that allows both documents of that specific person to sign a transaction to spend the voting token.